-Maryland Nursing Home Staffing Regulations in Maryland
+Maryland Nursing Home Staffing Regulations

 People living in nursing homes and their friends and families deserve to know whether the minimum required number of staff is on duty on every wing, unit, or floor and on every shift without the need to collect the staffing numbers for all shifts for the entire building and most importantly without the need for an advanced math degree.
 This can most easily be done by setting minimum staffing levels in the following manner: